 "Shut up."
 Colm.
 Still standing beside Fionn, picking up his crossbow.

 Torven looked anywhere but his son.
-His hands wouldn't unclench.
+His hands refused to unclench.

 Fionn shook his head.
 "Just today."

-The moment stretched.
-Osric calling formations again, Renn demonstrating something, the other boys falling back into drill.
-Mechanisms clicking, boots on earth, voices layering.
-Cold seeping into his bones now.
+The silence lengthened between them.
+Osric called formations again, Renn demonstrating something, the other boys falling back into drill, mechanisms clicking, boots on earth, voices layering over each other while cold seeped into his bones.

 Colm shifted his crossbow.
 "See you tomorrow?"